Our Staff

 Trainer

-Dr. Jim Spotts has been an active member of the IECA since 1986 (37 years).
-He has attended annual conferences regularly, made numerous technical presentations at the conference, and prepared articles for the IECA publications.
-He has served as a volunteer on the TS-6 Erosion and Sediment Control Committee, the Standards and Practices Committee, and was an early liaison for IECA with ASTM.
-Activities with IECA have provided Jim an opportunity to share his wealth of technical knowledge with others, stay abreast of developments in the industry, and develop a network of colleagues over the nation and in several countries
+Dr. Jim Spotts has been an active member of the IECA since 1986.
+He has attended annual conferences regularly, made numerous technical presentations at the conference, and prepared articles for IECA publications.
+He has served as a volunteer on the TS-6 Erosion and Sediment Control Committee and the Standards and Practices Committee and was an early liaison for IECA with ASTM.
+Activities with IECA have provided Jim the opportunity to share his wealth of technical knowledge with others, stay abreast of developments in the industry, and develop a network of colleagues throughout the nation and in numerous countries.

-During his career Dr. Spots has focused on many areas: a. developing regulatory programs at federal, regional, state, and local levels; b. agency oversight reviews, and municipal code enforcement; c. demonstrations and class participation during his training programs; d. site inspections and NPDES monitoring; e. field trials to evaluate new products; f. expert witness.
-In addition, he provided erosion control expertise for a USAID program in Peru and co-authored the revised Manual for Erosion and Sediment Control in Georgia, 2000.
-During the past 23 years, he has provided technical, administrative and/or legal assistance to more than 800 projects – two clients for more than 15 years each.
+During his career, Dr. Spotts has focused on many areas: developing regulatory programs at federal, regional, state, and local levels, providing agency oversight reviews and municipal code enforcement, holdings demonstrations and promoting active class participation during his training programs, performing site inspections and NPDES monitoring, conducting field trials to evaluate new products, and serving as an expert witness.
+In addition, he has provided erosion control expertise for a USAID program in Peru and co-authored the revised Manual for Erosion and Sediment Control in Georgia, 2000.
+For over two decades, he has provided technical, administrative, and/or legal assistance to more than 800 projects – including two clients whom he has served for more than 15 years.

 Dr. Spotts founded Southeast Environmental Consultants in 2000 to provide administrative and technical assistance to clients involved in land-disturbing activities in the southeastern US and has made numerous contributions to the erosion and sediment control industry.